pudly/schmopera-hugo/content/articles/the-orchestra-problem-should-they-smile-more.md

 date = "2016-04-13T16:35:00+01:00"
 lastmod = "2016-04-14T16:08:00+01:00"
 publishDate = "2016-04-14T16:03:00+01:00"
-slug = "the-orchestra-problem-should-they-smile-more"
-title = "The orchestra problem: should they smile more?"
+short_description = " The necessities of large-scale concerts like these are a reality; bodies need to be shuffled, chairs need to be added, and tuning needs to happen.
+But, why ignore the listeners during any of this?
+There's a difference between a relaxed environment, and one that ignores the fact that they're performers.
+Onstage housekeeping is the perfect opportunity for musicians to communicate with their listeners, and prove that they're human beings as well as talented artists.
+Talk to them, guys! " slug = "the-orchestra-problem-should-they-smile-more" title = "The orchestra problem: should they smile more?"
 +++